-Wyvern Rising uses a "packet archery" system to help accommodate for tight space and other safety concerns.
-All you need to partake in the packet archery system is a physical representation of the ranged weapon you are using as well as some packets, whose construction is explained below.
+Along with real bows and boffer arrows, Wyvern Rising also uses a "packet archery" system to help accommodate for tight space and other safety concerns.
+All you need to partake in the packet archery system is a physical representation of the bow you are using as well as some spell packets, whose construction is explained below.